 My favourite place in Georgia (and my favourite destination overall in 2021) was Svaneti.
 The beautiful, mountainous region in the northwestern part of the country, next to the partially recognized state of Abkhazia.

-I spent a week in Svaneti, along with my now-boyfriend A who I’d met at Envoy.
+I spent a week in Svaneti, along with a friend I’d met at Envoy.
 There are many moments in Svaneti that are close to my heart, that I often recall and think back on with great joy, but my favourite experience has to be the three-day trek from Mestia to Iprari.
 It was supposed to be a four-day trek ending in Ushguli, but a landslide got in the way of that.
 However, according to local guides and other tourists, we got to hike the three most beautiful days.
 But beautiful is an understatement.
 Svaneti is so dreamy.

 A and I had a lot of fun on the hike.
 We met Lukas on the first day and hiked with him, sharing fun stories as we tried our hardest to keep up with his speed (in the end, he just waited around for us… a lot!).
 We met a bunch of fun people from Israel, Poland and Ireland.
 We saw a glacier up close.
 We had mountain views for days.
 We crossed a treacherous river and only managed to get over thanks to Lukas’ equipment.
 We slept in cute guesthouses in the most isolated villages.
 We laughed, a lot.